artsmc/hackathon-cerebras/cline-docs/glossary.md

 - **Policy Analysis**: Process of examining policy documents to identify potential issues, contradictions, and compliance concerns
 - **Flags**: Critical issues identified in policy documents that require immediate attention (displayed in red)
 - **Warnings**: Potential concerns or areas that need careful review in policy documents (displayed in yellow)
+- **Audit Report**: Comprehensive analysis results for a policy document including scores and commentary
+- **Section Score**: Individual scoring and commentary for specific sections within a policy audit report

 ## Technical Terms
 - **Next.js App Router**: Modern routing architecture in Next.js that uses file-based routing and server components